Megaton (Fallout 3): Description

-The player can interact with Megaton resident Manya Vargas, an elderly granddaughter of one of Megaton's founders, to hear about the history of Megaton.
-In the early ages, she tells the Lone Wanderer, wasteland survivors used the crater to avoid sandstorms and as a shelter because they were rejected from refuge in the largely isolated Vault 101.
-Some of them began to worship the bomb there, thus forming the Children of Atom religion.
-She explains that back when her grandfather was born, the crater became a significant location where people set up a trading post.
-Her grandfather, using his wealth gained from caravan trading, worked with several other people to cofound Megaton by building walls around the crater to protect themselves from hostile groups like raiders and super mutants, with more residents deciding to move in.
-According to the epilogue of the Fallout 3 Official Game Guide, Moira in 2297 confirms that the Lone Wanderer helped to save Megaton from the warhead and complete her Wasteland Survival Guide, which became a popular book in the Capital Wasteland.
-In an interview from IGN, the director of the 2024 show Fallout, Jonathan Nolan, revealed that the Californian town of Filly was largely inspired by Megaton given the "trashy" appearance of both and that the protagonists of both Fallout 3 and the TV show likely arrive at their respective areas early on.
+According to the epilogue of the Fallout 3 Official Game Guide, Moira in 2297 confirms that the protagonist saved Megaton from the warhead and complete her Wasteland Survival Guide, which became a popular book in the Capital Wasteland.
+The director of the 2024 TV adaptation, Jonathan Nolan, revealed that the Californian town Filly was largely inspired by Megaton given the "trashy" appearance of both and that the protagonists of both Fallout 3 and the TV show likely arrive at their respective areas early on.